-Landscaping: Landscaping is proposed on three (3) sides of the side and includes substantial plantings along the street frontage.
+Landscaping: Landscaping is proposed on all four sides of the property and along the west side of the building at the main entry points.
 Low-water use plants have been selected and the plan appears to provide an attractive and appropriate landscape setting.
-The project proposes to install a perimeter fence composed of tube steel to a maximum allowed height of six (6) feet, including controlled gates at the driveway entrances.
+The project proposes to install a perimeter fence composed of tube steel to a maximum allowed height of six feet, including controlled gates at the driveway entrances.

-Lighting: Decorative lighting on the walls is to be supplemented with three (3) metal halide fixtures to illuminate the parking lot.
+Lighting: Exterior lighting to illuminate the parking and drive aisle are all shown as 16-foot high poles with LED lighting placed around the perimeter of the site and facing inward toward the building (Exhibit No. 10).
+No fixtures are shown on the buildings.
 Additional lighting may also be required, subject to review by the Police Department.
 Lighting will be oriented downwards and shielded within the property to contain illumination within the project boundary.
 Lighting will also be reviewed as part of the City's required Regulatory Permit.

-Phasing: The applicant proposes to contrast the project in a single phase.
+Phasing: The applicant proposes to contrast the project in two phases as indicated.
+No specific schedule is provided and staff has no concerns about the proposed phasing.

 Security: Security measures have been considered and incorporated into the facility.
 The site will be enclosed within perimeter fencing.
 Gated entry/exit drives will control vehicular access to and from the property.
-Security cameras would be mounted on all exterior doors, perimeter fencing and entry gates.
-A more detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
+A detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; fencing; background checks; name and contact information of Security Company monitoring the site and any additional information required by the City.